Kannagi/AltairX/README.md

 To avoid multiple writes to registers due to unsynchronized pipeline, there are two special registers P and Q (Product and Quotient) which are registers 62 and 63, to handle mul / div / sqrt etc etc.
 There is also a specific register for loops (register 60).

-The processor has 64 general registers of 64 bits, and 64 registers of 128 bits for the FPU.
+The processor has 64 general registers of 64 bits, and 64 registers of 128 bits for the VFPU.
 The processor only has SIMD instructions for the FPU.